Welcome to the Havant Civic Society

 As far as we’re concerned, action on this site is now long overdue and ‘necessary’.

 The same can be also be said about 5-7 East Street, the two single story shopfronts between Streets and the Havant Club.
-This site is also up for sale by auction, with planning permission granted‘ with a guide price of £250,000.
+This site is also up for sale by auction this month with planning permission granted‘ with a guide price of £250,000.

 Domino’s have already opened their new takeaway* premises at the former HSBC bank site, despite our concerns regarding traffic and parking.